 Installing TangoPBX Distro from ISO - Wiki

 The TangoPBX Distro is distributed as an ISO.
-To get ver.
-22.05, download from:
+All versions are available for download here, to get the current version download from:

 If installing to hardware, write the ISO to installation media such as a USB drive.
 If using a VM, mount the ISO as a boot device.
 Follow whatever methods you need to in order to create bootable install media using the TangoPBX ISO and then boot from this media on the target system.